Language learners want to soar.

 You might be wondering how extensive a vocabulary is considered the minimum for reading in a foreign language.
 Most agree that 90-95% of the words should be familiar, both for conversation and reading.

 You’re getting discouraged, aren’t you?
 Don’t go there!
 Even though research shows knowing 95% of the words on a page makes reading a snap, with the help of graded readers, reading is possible even without being familiar with that many words.
 It’s not as easy, but it’s not impossible—and that’s what counts!

 At first you’ll probably guess the meanings of many new-to-you vocabulary words.
 That’s okay—keep the guesses coming.
 With time, those words will become part of your skill set and help send you flying on to the next level.
-There are plenty of great benefits that anyone can get from working with graded readers, such as:
+And you can review these words with your own custom flashcard set, made on FluentU.

 - Increased confidence is a biggie!
 Reading in a new language is a big deal—strut your stuff, fluff out your feathers and shine.

 - Gaining a more extensive vocabulary in your target language is a huge payoff.
 Each level of graded reader incorporates new terminology.